enkidevs/curriculum/react/introduction/fundamentals/react-what-is-state.md

 This will throw an error, however, because `this.state` is `undefined` at the moment.
 The error would be `Cannot read property 'x' of undefined`.

 To set the **initial state**, by giving `text` a value, you can make use of `constructor()`.
 This method is a special function that gets executed when the component is created (creating an instance of the `React.Component` class).
-We'll look at these in depth in the future workouts.
+We'll look at these in depth in future missions.

 ```jsx
 class Hello extends React.Component {